jthingelstad/thingles.github.io/_posts/2004/2004-09-26-hot-air-balloon-scams.md

 - Dear Diary
 ---

-I broke this originally in early June when I wrote my [Expose on the Hot Air Balloon industry]{% link _posts/2004/2004-06-02-expose-of-the-hot-air-balloon-industry.md %}.
+I broke this originally in early June when I wrote my [Expose on the Hot Air Balloon industry]({{site.url}}{% link _posts/2004/2004-06-02-expose-of-the-hot-air-balloon-industry.md %}).
 My theory has proven itself out.
 As I said before, this is the perfect system.
 You buy tickets ahead of time and for mysterious and unknown reasons your flight never happens.
 "Oh, a bird flew south today so we cannot fly."
 Sure...

 I called for the umpteenth time to schedule our flight a while ago and found out that Aamodt's Hot Air Balloons is no longer in business.
 To be honest, I was a little excited about this.
 Great, I can just get my money back for these certificates and forget this crazy mess.